 Your next stop should be the town of Ohakune.
 The main attraction of the area is the scenic old Coach Road, which visitors can explore on foot.
 One of the best sections of the road to explore is the Hapuawhenua Viaduct.
 The original viaduct was built in 1908, and visitors can still cross the impressive structure today.

-There is no better place on the North Island to see the volcanic landscape of the North Island than Tongariro National Park.
-Use the village of Whakapapa as your base for exploring the park.
-Get some photos at the lovely Chateau Tongariro and enjoy the surrounding views of the mountains, including Mt Ruapehu.
+There is no better place for views of the island’s volcanic landscape than Tongariro National Park.
+Use the village of Whakapapa as your base for exploring the park and get some photos at the lovely Chateau Tongariro before enjoying the views of the surrounding mountains, including Mt Ruapehu.

 No matter the season, Whakapapa is a great place to visit.
 Mt Ruapehu is home to some of the best ski slopes in the country.
 If you’d prefer to explore the park on foot, you should set aside a full day to take on the popular Tongariro Alpine Crossing, which will take you up into the mountains and past some of the best sights in the park.